LibraryOfCongress/citizen-dj/README.md

    python3 sync_collections.py -overwrite
    ```

+   This will create the necessary collections files in `_explore/` and `_remix/`.
+Alternatively, you can create these manually.
+If so, you will need to update the `layout` and `permalink` fields

 ## Processing a new collection

 The next steps will go through a (long) series of scripts that process audio from loc.gov.